 4. Spend some time exploring other cultural quarters

 Embrace the different cultures in Singapore by visiting the cultural quarters of Little India and Kampong Glam.
 These areas are the hub of the Hindu and Muslim community respectively, but are home to religious centres of other faiths and origins as well.
+As most of the Chinese part of Singapore will be closed, these two enclaves are your best bet for food.

 While you’re in the quarters, take some time to appreciate the various architectural styles of the famous Sri Veeramakaliamman Temple.
 You’ll also be able to get a taste of the best Indian food in Singapore along the streets.